Sumner-Group/SD-QHD/README.md

 ./sd-qhd-grid.exe < inputfile >& outputfile

-Sample inputs and outputs are given
+Sample inputs and outputs are given for the fluorine molecule molecula orbitals, calculated a the HF/aug-cc-pvqz level of theory using the Gaussian09 suite of programs.

+Sample input is created from f2aug-cc-pvqz.wfx and sd-qhd-gridinput.script:

+F2-MO8.inp

+Sample outputs are:

+F2-MO.out

+==============Anticipated/Needed updates===========
+1. Currently the code does not have a single option to switch between computing full trajectories, or points on a grid.
+This should change.